 Although this is usually the most feared part of the interview, it’s easy to come up with questions you should ask.
 Compile a list of points that are known deal breakers for you beforehand.
 No in-house client wants to get through the lengthy interview and selection process only to have a surprise come their way at the end.

-If you are working with a legal recruiter, tell them about any information that would cause you to decline an offer if one came immediately.
+If you are working with a legal headhunter, tell them about any information that would cause you to decline an offer if one came immediately.
 Do not play the “wait-and-see” game, or wait until the actual offer to get answers to essential questions about the commute, year-end bonus, relocation, future progression, etc.

 Plan accordingly with the legal recruiter on who will raise each issue.
 Suppose the issue is a matter of opinion, such as corporate culture or long-term fit.
 In that case, you, as the attorney candidate, should raise these issues during the interview.
 This strategy will make you appear engaged and interested.
 Allow your legal recruiter to handle initial questions about in-house compensation, benefits, office hours, vacation, and similar topics.